Founder of 3 Jewels Yoga + Radical Bodhicitta.

 — Summer 2017, I presented Deep Listening: An Embodied Meditation as part of the healing justice track at the Allied Media Conference (WSU); introduced the Teen Social Justice at 4H Exploration Days (MSU); and launched radical bodhicitta, a new digital space for my contemplative-based initiative to support our discernment of practices that move us from personal healing and transformation to critical thinking and collective action.

 I have trusted and leaned into this deep call to center the sacred, in all its expressions, by doing the slow, patient and radical work of transformative listening and healing so that we can build our capacity for living into community as our whole selves.

-Now 3 Jewels Yoga continues as: a contemplative community of refuge, resistance, and resilience for good spiritual friends.
+3 Jewels Yoga has organically an unapologetically evolved into a contemplative community of refuge, resistance, and resilience for good spiritual friends.

 practice with me in community or learn with me privately: